 - Apply online at OSU Graduate College online application

 - Choose Non-Degree Seeking on the screen asking for the Degree Program and Admission Type.

 - Within the application, scan/upload transcripts, including one showing the undergraduate degree conferred.
 This action speeds up the application by allowing provisional admission and enrollment before official transcripts arrive.

 - Make any changes before you submit and pay.
 Information cannot be changed afterward.

 - Send notice of your completed application to email@example.com

 Automatic holds restrict enrollment by non-program students.
-You may ask to have the hold removed after setting up OKEY by e-mailing the information below to email@example.com:
+You may ask to have the hold removed after setting up the OKEY by e-mailing the information below to firstname.lastname@example.org:

-- On the subject line, write “OKEY and Hold Removal”
+- On the subject line, write “OKEY and hold removal”

 - In the message, provide your name, CWID, names/numbers of desired courses, and a request to have the advising hold removed.

 Confirm that you have enrolled by sending either a screenshot or a cut-and-paste copy of your schedule to email@example.com.